project-callisto/callisto-core/docs/DEVELOPEMENT.md

 ## Running

-the tests
+The tests

     make test

-the demo app
+The demo app

     python manage.py runserver

+Your local demo application should match the live version present at https://callisto-core.herokuapp.com/